OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 1. Add the following object to the "autoRunEvents" array.
 Note the following about this code:

    - The event object assigns a handler function to the `OnMessageSend` event (using the event's unified manifest name, "messageSending", as described in the [supported events table](autolaunch.md#supported-events)).
 The function name provided in "actionId" must match the name used in the "id" property of the object in the "actions" array in an earlier step.
-   - The "sendMode" option is set to "block".
+   - The "sendMode" option is set to "softBlock".
 This means that if the message doesn't meet the conditions that the add-in sets for sending, the user must take action before they can send the message.
+However, if the add-in is unavailable at the time of sending, the item will be sent.

     ```json
       {